cdent/gabbi/docs/source/format.rst

   fully qualified URL (with host and scheme).
 If not qualified the test builder will be responsible for determining host and scheme.
   **Required**
+* ``query_parameters``: An optional dictionary of query parameters that will be added to the ``url``.
+If there is an existing set of query parameters they wil be extended.
 * ``method``: The request method to use.
 Defaults to ``GET``.
 * ``status``: The expected response status code.
 The default is ``200``.
 If necessary you may indicate multiple response codes